Royal Newfoundland Regiment: After Beaumont-Hamel

 Although significantly under strength, the Newfoundland Regiment continued to see service and after taking on reinforcements was back in the front line on 14 July near Auchonvillers.
 On 17 July the 88th Brigade was transferred to a quieter portion of the Western Front.
 In the weeks and months following the attack, the surviving officers wrote letters of condolence to families and relatives in Newfoundland.
 A period of recovery coupled with additional reinforcements eventually helped the regiment return to full strength.
 Six weeks later they were beating off a German gas attack in Flanders.
 Subsequently, they distinguished themselves in a number of battles: back on the Somme at Gueudecourt in October 1916; and on 23 April 1917, at Monchy-le-Preux during the Battle of Arras, where they lost 485 men in a day but checked a German attack.
 In Flanders during the Third Battle of Ypres the battalion attacked on 16 August at the Battle of Langemarck and on 9 October 1917 the battalion formed the left flank of 29th Division's attack as part of the Battle of Poelcappelle.
 In November 1917 at Masnières-Marcoing during the Battle of Cambrai the regiment stood its ground although outflanked and in April 1918 stemmed a German advance at Bailleul.
-Following a period out of the line, providing the guard force for General Headquarters at Montreuil, they joined the 28th Brigade of the 9th (Scottish) Division and were in action again at Ledegem and beyond in the advances of the Hundred Days Offensive during which Thomas Ricketts became the youngest soldier of the war to win the Victoria Cross.
+Following a period out of the line, providing the guard force for General Headquarters at Montreuil, they joined the 28th Brigade of the 9th (Scottish) Division and were in action again at Ledegem and beyond in the advances of the Hundred Days Offensive, during which one of its youngest soldiers,Thomas Ricketts, was awarded the Victoria Cross.
+He is the youngest army combatant to be awarded the Victoria Cross.